-Exiting the hidden garden, Nausicaä realizes that Ohma has gone on by itself to Shuwa.
-A group of wormhandlers track her down and swears fealty to their new guardian deity.
+Exiting the Hidden Garden, Nausicaä realizes that Ohma has gone on by itself to Shuwa.
+A group of wormhandlers tracks her down and swears fealty to their new guardian deity.
 Surrounded by loyal subjects willing to do her bidding, Nausicaä realizes that she is no different than the first Dorok emperor, who centuries before went off to Shuwa to “save humanity.”

-Ohma arrives on the scene, demanding immediate cessation of hostilities in accordance with the wishes of Nausicaä.
+Ohma arrives on the scene, demanding immediate cessation of hostilities in accordance with Nausicaä’s wishes.
 Frightened Torumekian soldiers fire on Ohma, only to be incinerated by an explosion not seen since the Seven Days of Fire.
-King Vai succeeds in manipulating Ohma into turning its awesome firepower against the crypt.
+King Vai succeeds in manipulating Ohma into turning its awesome firepower against the Crypt.
 There is an exchange of fire between Ohma and the crypt, which leaves Ohma fatally injured and the crypt broken.
-Overhead, the explosions forces the valley gunship piloted by Mito and Asbel to crash land on top of the crypt.
+Overhead, the explosions forces the valley gunship piloted by Mito and Asbel to crash-land on top of the Crypt.

-From a distance, Nausicaä sees multiple mushroom-shaped explosions and senses the pain of Ohma.
+From a distance, Nausicaä sees multiple mushroom clouds and senses Ohma’s pain.
 During a rest from a thick rain of ash, she tells the wormhandlers about the Sea of Corruption, that the forest is not humanity’s punishment for polluting the world, but is actively working to clean the world.
 The wormhandlers rejoice at the news and the hope that it brings.
 Nausicaä does not reveal the secret she learned in the Garden, that there will be no place in the purified world for humans.
-She confides to Selm telepathically that she will go on telling this lie so people will have a reason to live on.
+She confides to Selm telepathically that she will go on telling this lie so people will have a reason to live.

-Back at Shuwa, King Vai and his fool are the only survivors from the battle between Ohma and the crypt.
-People calling themselves scholars of the crypt crawl out of the living, oozing structure and ask to meet with the new regime.
+Back at Shuwa, King Vai and his fool are the only survivors from the battle between Ohma and the Crypt.
+People calling themselves scholars of the Crypt crawl out of the living and oozing structure, asking to parlay with the new regime.
 They invite the King inside to meet the Master.
 The fool comments that these scholars are parasites, living as intermediaries between the Master of the Crypt and the outside ruler.

-On top of the crypt, an injured Mito notices that the living walls of the crypt are slowly healing and resealing themselves.
+On top of the Crypt, an injured Mito notices that the living walls of the crypt are slowly healing and resealing.
 He urges Asbel to head inside in structure to investigate while he stays behind to rig up explosives to keep the walls open.
-Inside, Asbel discovers a human/heedra nest constructed around the interior of the crypt.
+Inside, Asbel discovers colonies of human and heedras build within the interior of the Crypt.

-Nausicaä and the wormhandlers finally arrive on scene.
+Nausicaä and the wormhandlers finally arrive.
 Sensing her authority, the scholars take her down to see the Master of the Crypt.
-Nausicaä arrives in time to see King Vai pondering the bargain offered by the scholars: immortality and other exotic technologies in exchange for protection from any outside interference.
+Nausicaä arrives in time to see King Vai pondering the bargain offered by the scholars: Immortality and other exotic technologies in exchange for protection from any outside interference.

 Darkened temporarily by the damage caused by Ohma, the Master of the Crypt is a giant sphere of flesh with writings inscribed on its surface.
 With power restored, it begins probing the minds of everyone in the crypt with a piercing light.
-Welcoming them with a host of holograms of people from the ancient world, the Master speaks of the need for purification and rejuvenation through the Sea of Corruption.
-It reveals that the crypt contains technology and knowledge necessary for the construction of a purified world, a world without suffering.
+Greeting them with a host of holographic people from the ancient world, the Master speaks of the need for purification and rejuvenation through the Sea of Corruption.
+It reveals that the Crypt contains technology and knowledge necessary for the construction of a purified world, a world without suffering.
 The Master asks Nausicaä and King Vai for their help, to ensure that the light of the crypt does not go out.